atomgalaxy/wg21-calltarget/calltarget.md

 - it introduces a whole new lambda scope
   - expensive for optimizers because extra inlining
-  - annoyint for debugging because of an extra stack frame
+  - annoying for debugging because of an extra stack frame
   - decays arguments prematurely or reifies prvalues both of which inhibit copy-elision
 - it places additional unwelcome requirements on the programmer, who must:
     - divine the correct `noexcept(which?)`
     - explicitly (and correctly) spell the return type of the erased function
     - explicitly (and correctly) spell out the exact parameter types of the forwarded function
-- if one fails to do the above, one must at least enusre that
+- if one fails to do the above, one must at least ensure that
     - arguments are convertible
     - return type is convertible
     - ... both of which result in suboptimal codegen